bintrim1/instacart_data_analysis/README.md

 In this project, we will perform an analysis on the behavior of instacart shoppers.
 We have the following data:

+## Project Goal
+Your mission is to clean up the data and prepare a report that gives insight into the shopping habits of Instacart customers.
+After answering each question, write a brief explanation of your results in a markdown cell of your Jupyter notebook.

 ## Data Description